-November in Disney World can be calm or chaotic, depending on when you go.
+Disney World can be calm or chaotic in November, depending on when you go.
 The later in the month you arrive, the busier the parks get, with crowds peaking around Thanksgiving weekend—historically one of the busiest weeks of the entire year at the park.
 But during the first half of the month, it's still considered the low season as most students are in school.
-Visiting the park in November is a great way to get a head start on holiday decorating and shopping and pick up some inspirational decorating ideas for your own home.
+Visiting the park in November is a great way to get a head start on holiday decorating and shopping and to pick up some inspirational decorating ideas for your own home.

-Orlando stays warm year-round but can get a little chilly at night in the latter part of November.
-Bring your bathing suit if you are staying at a Disney resort; the pools are heated to a comfortable temperature and you may want to take a dip.
+Orlando stays relatively warm year-round but can get a little chilly at night in the latter part of November.
+Bring your bathing suit if you are staying at a Disney resort; the pools are heated to a comfortable temperature, and you may want to take a dip.

 Disney World Weather in November

 - Average high: 78 degrees Fahrenheit (26 degrees Celsius)

 - Average low temperature: 59 degrees Fahrenheit (15 degrees Celsius)

 The Orlando area receives an average of 2.42 inches of rainfall in November, with only three days of rain in a typical year.
 The chance of rain in November is the lowest of any month for Orlando, so it's truly one of the best times to visit this usually wet city.

 What to Pack

 Bring a bathing suit, shorts, and T-shirts plus a few long-sleeved pullovers and long pants if you get cold easily at night.
-You can still get a sunburn, so don't forget to add sunscreen to your packing list.
-You can probably get away without an umbrella during this month of light rainfall, but a windbreaker/rain jacket combo won't take up much room in your luggage, so it's a good idea to pack one just in case.
+You could still get a sunburn, so don't forget to add sunscreen to your packing list.
+You could probably get away without an umbrella during this month of light rainfall, but a windbreaker/rain jacket combo won't take up much room in your luggage, so it's a good idea to pack one just in case.

 November Events at Disney World

 Crowd levels vary in November, with increasing numbers of people visiting the parks as Thanksgiving approaches.
-Travel early in the month and enjoy the weather, decor, and low crowd levels.
+Travel early in the month and enjoy the weather, holiday decor, and low crowd levels.
 You can catch the following special events when you visit Disney World in November.
 Some require additional admission.